vincentwenger/coupons_exploration/README.md

 - Distribute Carry out & Take away coupons :
   - in places where people are older, with no kids around
   - when it doesn't rain
-  - near places with construction zones or hospitals, or near residential neighboorhoods where people with lower income live
+  - near places with construction zones or hospitals, or near residential neighborhoods where people with lower income live
 - Distribute Coffee House coupons:
   - in places with young people who are less than 21
-  - near residential neighboorhoods where people with lower income live
+  - near residential neighborhoods where people with lower income live
   - when it doesn't snow and the temperature is hot.
 - Distribute Cheap restaurant coupons:
   - when weather is sunny and the temperature is not too cold